tlsstern/RavenBSMods/README.md

 ### Downloading Mods

-### Locating Your `mods` Folder
+### Download the Mods from the Mods folder in the GitHub Repo
 Forge automatically creates a `mods` folder inside your `.minecraft` directory upon its first launch.
-Here’s how to find it:

 * **Windows:** Press `Win + R`, type `%appdata%\.minecraft`, and press Enter.